Ready to make your dream to go overseas a reality? If you’re not sure how to study abroad, follow these steps to get organized and start your journey.

 Be sure to use all your resources.
 Ask your friends who have studied abroad why they chose their program location.
 You can also talk to any of us at the AIFS office who can share why other students choose certain locations or share her own experience choosing a program.
 You can also connect with AIFS alumni to get a better sense of their experience and why they chose their specific program.

-Step 3: Discuss your study abroad options with your school.
+Step 3: Discuss your options with your school.

 Make an appointment with your academic advisor to ensure your courses and credits are approved for transfer.
 It is important to be aware that your home university may also have specific steps that they require you to follow on their side.